Therapne: Burial of Helen of Troy and Menelaus

+Connection to the Dioscuri

+Pindar cites the place as one of the places where the Dioscuri resided.

 In Therapne there was also a fountain called Meseida and another called Polideucea.
 Near Therapne, in a place called Phoebeon, there was a temple dedicated to the Dioscuri, where epheboi were sacrificed.
 Also near this temple was a sanctuary of Poseidon.
 Other prominent places in the vicinity of Therapne were a place called Alesia, where tradition said that the mill had been invented and a heroon in honor of Lacedaemon.

+Location

 Therapne is located near the modern village of Varika.
 The site of the Menelaion has been excavated numerous times from the 19th century onwards (see Menelaion).